Flash (band): Early career

 The band went into the recording studio in November 1971 to record its debut album, and performed its first gig on 14 January 1972.
-Coincidentally, exactly one year later, on 14 January 1973, Flash would fill New York's Philharmonic Hall.

-There is some controversy over whether fellow ex-Yes member, keyboardist Tony Kaye, who appeared on the first Flash album, was actually an "official" member of the group, or merely a guest.
-The confusion stems from the fact that the record company listed Kaye alongside the other members of the group on the back cover.
-Interviews with all the parties confirm that, though Kaye was invited to join, he declined, and should have been cited as a guest on the first album.
-He went on to found Badger in 1972.
-Other potential keyboard players were approached or auditioned at the time, including Ian McDonald (formerly of King Crimson), Rick Wakeman (soon to join Yes) and Patrick Moraz (also a future member of Yes), but eventually the band decided to carry on as a keyboard-less quartet, with Carter handling the occasional synthesizer part.

-Flash had a minor hit with "Small Beginnings" (1972, No. 29 Billboard Hot 100 chart) which was featured in the movie, Record Review.
-The song "Small Beginnings" has also been included in numerous compilation albums, most recently Bob Stroud's Rock 'n Roll Roots, Vol. 10.
+Flash had a hit with "Small Beginnings" (1972, No. 29 Billboard Hot 100 chart) which was featured in the movie, Record Review.
+The song has been included in numerous compilation albums, most recently Bob Stroud's Rock 'n Roll Roots, Vol. 10.

-The band released three albums, Flash (1972), In the Can (1972 Nov.) and Out of Our Hands (1973 Summer).
+The band released three albums, Flash (1972), In the Can (1972 Nov.) and Out of Our Hands (1973).

-Flash were signed with Sovereign, a sub-label of Capitol Records and received support from the label, who were hoping for a similar level of success to other progressive rock bands such as Emerson, Lake & Palmer or Yes.
+Flash were signed with Sovereign, a subsidiary of Capitol Records.
 The debut LP sold in excess of 100,000 copies.
 They toured North America a total of four times, and Continental Europe (Netherlands, Belgium and Germany) once, in early 1972, while regularly playing gigs in their native UK, including a joint tour with Beck, Bogert & Appice in 1973.
 Flash also did a brief tour of Australia, while making their third album.
 Without consulting the band, and to everyone's dismay, including Banks', Capitol released the third album under the name Flash – featuring England's Peter Banks, to avoid a legal challenge from another local band named 'Flash', and to help promote Banks' solo album Two Sides of Peter Banks (1973) which was released on Capitol almost concurrently.

-Flash disbanded during an American tour in Albuquerque, New Mexico in November 1973.
-By this time, relationships between Banks and the rest of the band had soured, and it had been suggested by management that the band find a replacement for Banks and carry on; instead, tensions resulted in the band's abrupt demise.
+Flash disbanded during an American tour in Albuquerque, New Mexico, in November 1973.